Five things you didn't know: Vanquish S Ultimate

 The carbon fibre persists on the exterior, spilling from the cockpit onto the front splitter, side strakes and bonnet louvres.
 Accompanying this, are Aston’s new five-spoke gloss or satin black wheels that can either be paint-finished or diamond turned for yet more exclusivity.

-An additional Graphics Pack was another optional extra that was painted under the gloss lacquer on the front splitter, side sills and rear diffuser.
-Of course, all this blends seamlessly with the existing, and let’s face it, beautiful and established styling of the Vanquish and the Vanquish S.
+An additional Graphics Pack was an optional extra that was painted under the gloss lacquer on the front splitter, side sills and rear diffuser.
+Of course, all this blends seamlessly with the existing, and let’s face it, beautiful styling of the Vanquish and the Vanquish S.

 A dying breed